fac20/Week3-ToDoList-DFJL/README.md

 We used a test-helpers.js file which we took from previous workshops.
 -- insert image of the tests in console --

+## Bugs and improvements / To do :bug:
+- Change file path to show the delete button :white_check_mark:
+- Make form on mobile cleaner :white_check_mark:
+- Refactor code :white_check_mark:
+- Increase checkbox size on mobile :white_check_mark:
+- Change some of our units to rem in the css :white_check_mark:
+- Updated READme :white_check_mark:

+## Stretch goals :runner:
+- Hamburger menu for input form
+- Filter functionality to remove accomplished tasks
+- Use Regex to assign input to relevant area when it contains the key word (today, tomorrow, etc)